tlhutch/test-playbooks/docs/test_plans/features/36_workflow_pause_approve.md

 - [x] Confirm that an approval node does not impact the running of a node in another parallel branch in the workflow template
     - [x] When the approval node is pending approval
     - [x] When the approval node is denied
-- [x] Confirm that a workflow job can be successful if an approval node has been denied but there is an alternate path to take
+- [x] Confirm that a workflow job can be successful if an approval node has been denied but there is an error handling path to take

 ### Timeout Feature Verification